eProsima/Fast-DDS-docs/docs/installation/sources/sources_windows.rst

 .. important::

     You need to run colcon within a Visual Studio prompt.
-To do so, launch a *Developer Command Prompt* in the search engine/from the Start button.
+To do so, launch a *Developer Command Prompt* from the search engine.

 You can then install the ROS2 development tools (colcon_ and vcstool_):